ketangupta1/Docker/README.md

 ## Install docker

-## Open you app folder and create a new file named Dockerfile.
+## Open the app folder which you want to dockerize and create a new file named Dockerfile.
 Write the below code

     FROM python:3.9